If You Invested $1000 in KLA a Decade Ago, This is How Much It'd Be Worth Now

 Bottom Line

-Putting together a successful investment portfolio takes a combination of research, patience, and a little bit of risk.
-For KLA, if you bought shares a decade ago, you're likely feeling really good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in KLA a decade ago, you're probably feeling pretty good about your investment today.